 - The impact on EBIT% would be marginal

 The direct effect of oil price changes on Wärtsilä's production is limited, with their impact being mainly demand related.
 Higher oil prices represent a risk for global economic growth and increase operating costs, especially in the shipping markets.
 However, they also stimulate investments in exploration and production for oil and gas, both on land and offshore.
 Furthermore, high oil prices increase investments in gas carriers, gas based power plants and, increasingly, also in gas fuelled vessels.
 Low oil prices can delay investment decisions in oil producing countries and regions and in the offshore industry.
 Wärtsilä is a global company involved in different shipping and power plant segments where oil price changes can have an opposing impact on demand drivers.
 This position is further diversified by the increasing importance of natural gas in Wärtsilä's business.

 The components used in Wärtsilä’s manufacturing are highly value added, limiting the impact of changes in raw material prices.
 Furthermore, key components are sourced with long-term contracts, decreasing raw material price volatility.

 Wärtsilä spreads its interest rate risk exposure by taking both fixed and floating rate loans.
-The share of floating rate loans as a proportion of the total debt can vary between 30–70%.
-At the end of 2017 the floating rate portion of total loans was 30% (31) after adjustment for interest rate derivatives.
-A one percentage point change in the interest level would cause a EUR 2 million (2) change in the following year’s interest expenses of the debt portfolio, including derivatives.
+The share of fixed rate loans as a proportion of the total debt can vary between 30–70%.
+The Board of Directors has given authorisation to temporarily increase the share of fixed loans up to 100%, and the authorisation is valid until the end of 2019.
+A one percentage point change in the interest level would cause a EUR 1 million (2) change in the following year’s interest expenses of the debt portfolio, including derivatives.